 Molly Steinwald is a science and environmental educator, writer, photographer and researcher, and before taking on her current role with the Environmental Learning Center she served as director of science education and research at Phipps Conservatory and Botanical Gardens in Pittsburgh, Pa.
 Her research interests range from animal behavior and wildlife genetics to plant community composition and environmental psychology, and much of her recent work involves environmental education and empowerment for non-traditional audiences.
 Steinwald has more than 15 years of teaching experience at the undergraduate and graduate level to science and non-science majors and K-12 teachers, in formal and informal learning settings—and in topics ranging from physiology and ecology to molecular biology and plant-people interactions.

-The talk is open to the public and will be held on Thursday, April 10, from 6 to 7 p.m. in Kane Hall 210.
-Event registration is free but space is limited, so please RSVP as soon as possible to make sure we have enough available seating in Kane Hall 210!
+The lecture is open to the public and will be held on Thursday, April 2, from 6 to 7 p.m. in Kane Hall 210.
+Event registration is free, but please RSVP as soon as possible to make sure we have enough seating for everyone!

 About the Talk

 A growing body of work is showing that people are spending an overwhelming amount of time indoors, in front of screens, interacting less with other living creatures and less with each other.
 At the same time, the incidence of depression, child and adult obesity, ADHD and more is growing at an alarming rate.
 And still, many suffer the effects of socioeconomic hardship.